What to Do When Periods Are Late: Causes & Next Steps

 3. Restrictive diets

-Some restrictive diets can lead to fluctuating hormone levels which can affect your menstrual cycle.
-Decreasing your intake forces the body to conserve nutrients for for important functions, which can lead to a delay or lack of period.
+Some restrictive diets can cause hormone fluctuations that disrupt your menstrual cycle.
+When you significantly reduce your food intake, your body conserves nutrients for essential functions, which can delay or even stop your period.

 7. Perimenopause